Urahara0723/Youtube-Agentic-RAG-Chatbot/README.md

-# YouTube RAG Chatbot
+# YouTube Agentic-RAG Chatbot

-An AI-powered Retrieval-Augmented Generation (RAG) chatbot that answers questions about YouTube videos using transcript-based semantic search.
+An AI-powered conversational assistant that allows users to interact with YouTube videos Retrieval-Augmented Generation (RAG).

 This project extracts transcripts from YouTube videos, converts them into embeddings, stores them in a FAISS vector database, retrieves relevant context, and generates responses using an open source LLM through OpenRouter.